Ramil2503/PdfTranslator/README.md

 * Upload a PDF file and select the target language for translation.
 * Download the translated PDF once the process is complete.

+3. Stop the Flask Application

+To stop the Flask application running in the terminal, press **Ctrl + C**.

 ## Managing the Virtual Environment
 ### Activating the Virtual Environment
 **Windows**